 As stated above, the Ford F-150 EV, when properly equipped, can tow up to 10,000 pounds.
 In addition, this truck is ready for any off-road adventure you want to take.
 With features like dual motors powering all four wheels, this truck can take you well off-the-grid.

-The Ford F-150 EV makes towing a travel trailer easier than ever for newbies and RV veterans alike.
+The electric version of the Ford F-150 makes towing a travel trailer easier than ever for newbies and RV veterans alike.
 With available features like the Pro Trailer Hitch Assist, On-Board scales, Smart Hitch, and Pro Trailer Backup Assist, RV owners will be trailering like a pro.
 You can even showcase your backing-in expertise with the available Trailer Reverse Guidance.

 Pro Trailer Hitch Assist

 If you can hold down a button, you can hook up your travel trailer with ease.
 The Pro Trailer Hitch Assist feature of the F-150 EV helps you hook up your camper by automatically controlling the steering wheel, throttle, and brakes to align your hitch ball to the camper’s tongue.
 You will have to pay special attention that the hitch is lower than the camper tongue.
 Once everything is aligned, the truck stops, and you can easily lower the travel trailer onto the hitch.

 The On-Board Scales feature of the F-150 EV automatically measures payload weight and displays the weight on the infotainment system.
 You can also have the weight displayed on your smartphone by using the FordPass App.

 Kiss your tongue weight concerns goodbye with Smart Hitch.
 This feature of the electric Ford F-150 measures the tongue weight of a camper to help you distribute your weight more evenly.
 If the tongue weight is too high, the FordPass App will let you know.